schuyler-smith/phylosmith/README.md

 ```
 require(devtools)
-install_github('schuyler-smith/phyloschuyler')
+install_github('schuyler-smith/phylosmith')
 ```

 ## Data

-`phyloschuyler` includes two mock datasets.
+`phylosmith` includes two mock datasets.
 They are made to meet the phyloseq requirements, but do not represent real data; and therefore are not always perfect examples, but generally demonstrate how the functions operate.

 ## Usage

 ```
-library(phyloschuyler)
+library(phylosmith)
 data(mock_phyloseq); data(mock_phyloseq_2)

 find_generalists(mock_phyloseq, frequency = 0.3)